charmCityJs/talks/README.md

 **Approx length:** (keep this number betweeen 1 and 20 minutes, please)

-**Month(s) available:** Feburary or June

-_This could be a single month, a list of upcoming months, or you can leave it off if you want us to work it out with you, no pressure._

 ## Topic Request Template

 _Note: the title of the issue should start with "Request: " and then the actual topic request.
 Copy the below template and paste it into a [new issue](https://github.com/charmCityJs/talks/issues/new)_